odilitime/strip/README.md

 ## API

-charset2homophones(character set, range of result homophone symbols) returns a letter to homephone mapping
+charset2homophones(frequnecy set, character set, range of result homophone symbols) returns a letter to homephone mapping

 encrypt(message, letter to homophones map) returns an array of all homophones